AngCamp/PavLabEngrams/EngramCellClassifier/JeagerEngramCellGenesignaturesinotherdatasets.md

     ## Susd4   1.267041e-04  0.7138460 0.393 0.204 1.145405e-01
     ## Scg2    1.285912e-04  0.6635955 0.640 0.401 1.162465e-01

-The only two clusters with really significant are cluster 0 and cluster
+<br> <br> The only two clusters with really significant are cluster 0
-3. Inhba shows significantly elevated expression. it is by far the most significant marker in the whole dataset.
+and cluster 3.
+Inhba shows significantly elevated expression. it is by far the most significant marker in the whole dataset.
 Inhba is a expressed for a longer time than Arc or Fos according to Jeager et al., (2018) so it makes sense this would be a marker we detect.
 Crucially cluster3 cells are also relatively rare compared to the other clusters, an indication of participation in sparse coding.
 Cluster 0 has the Melatonin1 receptor has been described previously as being present in dentate gyrus though it is difficult what to make of this.
 I foudn a review which suggests Mlt1 is expressed in molecular layer and hilus (the parts of the dentate dyrus that sandwich the granule cell layer), so prehaps we found either a subset of borderline granule cells or they were misclassified during clustering in Hochgerner et al., (2018).
 Inhba also tracked Arc expression in the initial stages of engram formation before taking off on it’s own as arc dies down between 4 and 5 hours after activation.
 Hochgerner also has Gabanergic neurons we could similarily cluster I will begin reviewing the literature on inhibitory interneuron engrams.
-Plotting with PCA actually looks even beter than the UMAP plot.
+Plotting with PCA actually looks even beter than the UMAP plot. <br> <br>

 ``` r
 DimPlot(Hoch5k.GCadult, reduction = "pca")